-To revoke a specific use tax information authorization, send the tax information authorization or notification of revocation to the IRS office handling your case, using the above instructions.
+To revoke a specific-use tax information authorization, send the tax information authorization or notification of revocation to the IRS office handling your case, using the instructions above.

 You must sign and date the authorization.
 If a joint return has been filed, your spouse must execute his or her own authorization on a separate Form 8821 to designate an appointee.

 An officer having authority under applicable state law to bind the corporation,

 Any person designated by the board of directors or other governing body,